heatherbone/CEA_Conference/README.md

 This github repository contains the presentation files as well as supplementary resources for my presentation at the 2026 Canadian Economics Association Conference.
 A description of the contents of this depository are below:

-### 1. Presentation
+### 1. CEA_Presentation

-This contains a PDF rendering of the presentation as well as the fully completed Jupyter notebook.
+This contains files related to my presentation at the CEA 2026 conference.

+**It contains:**
+- A copy of the presentation (rendered as a PDF): (Live Coding With Rise.pdf)
+- The associated Jupyter notebook: (Live Coding With Rise.ipynb)
+- Images embedded in the notebook file

 ### 2. MGT201_Lecture